espressif/esp-va-sdk/examples/lyrat_alexa_local_player_with_equalizer/README.md

     * Sing a song
     * Play TuneIn radio
     * Set volume level to 7
+* After the response is completely played, device will resume local playback.
 * Press and Hold "Mode" button for 3 seconds to reset the board to factory settings